-Prerequisites: WOMS 1110 and 0.5 unit in another women's studies or departmental women-emphasis course at the 2000 level or above
+Prerequisites: WOMS 1110 and 0.5 unit in another women's studies or departmental women-emphasis course at the 2000 level or above recommended that 0.5 unit of WOMS 3309, 3310, 3311 or

 A combined lecture-seminar course on a selected topic in women's studies.
 Course content will vary from year to year, depending on the faculty member who is teaching the course.